 Fernando Alonso and Ferrari should have been a match made in heaven and they so nearly were.
-The stats from Fernando’s time at the Scuderia were 44 podiums, 11 victories and 4 pole positions, bringing him 2nd place in the standings 3 times and excruciatingly close to a third world title in both 2010 (4 points off) and 2012 (3 points off).
+The stats from Fernando’s time at Scuderia were 44 podiums, 11 victories and 4 pole positions, bringing him 2nd place in the standings 3 times and excruciatingly close to a third world title in both 2010 (4 points off) and 2012 (3 points off).
 From those stats it is also clear to see that throughout his time at Ferrari, the car was not the quickest on the grid with only 4 poles; that in turn makes his near misses at the championship into staggering achievements.
 Some notable wins include his first ever race for Ferrari at Bahrain in 2010 and a home victory for Ferrari at Monza in the same year.
 2011 saw a stunning drive in changeable British conditions at Silverstone for his only victory of the season.
 Fernando also couldn’t hold back the tears on the top step of the podium after two home victories: one in 2012 at Valencia and 2013 in Barcelona, the former of which he won with a scintillating drive from 11th on the grid.

 I think that somewhere in my heart Fernando did win at least one of those close titles.
 He certainly deserved to.
 He often dragged the car far beyond what it should have been capable of, which earned him the reputation of a Samurai: a warrior who fights to the end.
 I also have no doubt that had Romain Grosjean not idiotically caused a pile up at Spa in 2012 which involved Alonso, that those additional points from the race would have won him the championship.
 Instead, much like in 2010 where he could not pass Vitaly Petrov to get the points he needed to win, in Brazil 2012 he was just found wanting: but this time only by a mere 2.7 seconds as Button won behind the safety car.
 The emotion, as shown in the photo below, was nearly too much for a distraught Fernando: as a fan it is still difficult to look at now.

 Fernando’s time at Ferrari also had controversy, most notably when during the 2010 German Grand Prix the team radioed to Felipe Massa, Alonso’s team-mate, the famous words “Okay, so: Fernando is faster than you, can you confirm you understood that message?” in a poorly coded signal to make him move aside.
-Ferrari were subsequently fined $100,000 but no further action was taken, much to some disbelief: many had viewed Alonso’s victory as “dirty win” that compromised the sports integrity.
-But all in all Fernando had a very good stint with Ferrari and because of that he is seen as the kind of tragic ‘nearly man’ of those world championship years.
-But in the end, Alonso and Ferrari parted ways relatively well with no titles to prove for their efforts: he was replaced by his championship nemesis Sebastian Vettel.
+Ferrari were subsequently fined $100,000 but no further action was taken, much to some disbelief: many viewed Alonso’s victory as “dirty win” that compromised the entire sports integrity.
+But all in all, Fernando had a very good stint with Ferrari and because of that he is seen as the kind of tragic ‘nearly man’ of those world championship years.
+In the end, Alonso and Ferrari parted ways relatively well with no titles to prove for their efforts: he was replaced by his championship nemesis Sebastian Vettel.